BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

 	<li>Requires Adapter Firmware Beta 3.10.8 for ELD functionality.
 	<li>Removed VIN from GetVehicleData method.
 	<li>Added Boolean return value to Truck Data methods for synchronized calls.
-	<li>Added synchronized VIN retrieval to Demo app.
+	<li>Added synchronized VIN retrieval to Demo App.
 	<li>ELD rules are sent to the Adapter from the API.
 	<li>The Adapter will reboot after ELD StopEngine if the API is not connected.
 </ul>

 Version 22.7:<ul>
 	<li>Requires Adapter Firmware 3.10 for ELD functionality.
-	<li>Fixed issue with retrieving VIN and Vehicle Data in the Demo app.
+	<li>Fixed issue with retrieving VIN and Vehicle Data in the Demo App.
 </ul>

 Version 22.8:<ul>